lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 Transition:

 Now, the equivalent of this proverb applied to multi-tenancy would be...
-[READ IT]

-I consider a good thing that you are capable of breaking your SaaS.
-Only doing that you'll be able to rebuild it better for the benefit of us all.

 --

 <p>Wired:</p>

 > Give them a package for a SaaS and they will make it; teach them the underlying principles and they will break it.

+???

+I consider a good thing that you are capable of breaking your SaaS.
+Only doing that you'll be able to rebuild it better for the benefit of us all.

 ---